Top 12 tasks for security teams to support working from home

 - See the security portals in Microsoft 365

 Congratulations!
 You have quickly implemented some of the most important security protections and your organization is much more secure.
-Now you're ready to go even further with threat protection capabilities (including Microsoft Defender Advanced Threat Protection), data classification and protection capabilities, and securing administrative accounts.
+Now you're ready to go even further with threat protection capabilities (including Microsoft Defender for Endpoint), data classification and protection capabilities, and securing administrative accounts.
 For a deeper, methodical set of security recommendations for Microsoft 365, see Microsoft 365 Security for Business Decision Makers (BDMs).

 Also visit Microsoft's new security center on docs.microsoft.com/security.